OP-Engineering/op-aws-lc/README.md

 ## Get in touch

 The rest of the algorithms inside aws-lc still need to be bridged.
-Get in contact by [joining our Discord](https://discord.gg/W9XmqCQCKP) or write to ospfranco@gmail.com for further assistance
+Get in contact by [joining our Discord](https://discord.gg/W9XmqCQCKP) or write to ospfranco@gmail.com for further assistance.

+You can see the [list of available funcitonality in the Rust crate here](https://docs.rs/aws-lc-rs/latest/aws_lc_rs/).
+Eventually op-aws-lc aims to cover all of these.

 ## License